-After the right combination of botanicals has been added, the spirit is then sweetened with sugar and left to mature from a few months to up to a year.
-There are exceptions, such as Amaro Nonino Quintessentia, which is aged for five years.
+After the right combination of botanicals has been added, the spirit is then sweetened with sugar and left to mature usually from a few months to up to a year.
 The ageing barrels also vary from sherry to limousine to other oak casks.

 Basically, there are no rules when it comes to Amaro.
 Production methods vary by distillery (one distillery might even have two different versions of Amaro), and there are no regulations or classifications of what Amaro is.
 Serving is also left open for the drinker to decide.
 It may be served neat, on the rocks, with soda, ice cold or in a cocktail.
 Anything is possible.
 Many Italian producers would like the government to protect Amaro by adding DOC (Denominazione di Origine Controllata), a controlled designation of origin protection.